daddevv/TypingTowers/docs/BALANCING.md

 - `mob_speed` – movement speed of mobs
 - `mobs_per_wave_base` – mobs spawned on wave 1
 - `mobs_per_wave_growth` – additional mobs per subsequent wave
-- `spawn_interval` – frames between spawns within a wave
+- `spawn_interval` – seconds between spawns within a wave

 All values are defined in `config.json` and can be reloaded at runtime.

 ## Time to Kill

-A tower can fire one projectile every `tower_fire_rate` frames.
+A tower can fire one projectile every `tower_fire_rate` seconds.
 If each projectile deals `tower_damage` and travels at `projectile_speed`, the time to kill a mob with health `H` is approximately:

 ```
 TTK = ceil(H / tower_damage) * tower_fire_rate